Craig Joubert: 2015 Rugby World Cup

 He was named on the refereeing panel of the 2015 Rugby World Cup and took charge of four matches during the pool stage of the tournament.
-He was also appointed to officiate the quarter final between Australia and Scotland, which Australia won 35–34.
-However, Joubert's decision to award a last minute penalty to Australia provoked outrage among Scotland supporters, as well as former players like Andy Nicol and Matt Dawson, after replays showed that Joubert had awarded the penalty erroneously.
+He was also appointed to officiate the quarter-final between Australia and Scotland, which Australia won 35–34.
+During the game Joubert awarded a last minute penalty to Australia, which they slotted to win the match.
+This was criticised by Scotland supporters, as well as former players like Andy Nicol and Matt Dawson, after replays showed that Joubert had awarded the penalty erroneously.
 Scotland wanted Joubert to refer the incident to the television match official (TMO); but he was prevented from doing so by TMO protocol, so had to judge the incident in real time.
+Joubert ended the game and immediately ran to the tunnel without shaking hands with any players or his team of officials.
 Following a review of the referee's performance, World Rugby stated that Joubert should not have awarded the penalty.
-However, this public review of Joubert's performance also attracted criticism from figures within the game, such as Australia coach Michael Cheika and former player David Campese In addition, Joubert was also criticised by former Scottish captain Gavin Hastings and former Scotland winger Kenny Logan for rushing from the field immediately after the match ended, rather than shaking hands with the players and fellow officials, as is the tradition.
+However, this public review of Joubert's performance also attracted criticism from figures within the game, such as Australia coach Michael Cheika and former player David Campese.
+In addition, Joubert was also criticised by former Scottish captain Gavin Hastings and former Scotland winger Kenny Logan for rushing from the field immediately after the match ended, rather than shaking hands with the players and fellow officials, as is tradition.
+Cheika said afterwards that Joubert was correct to run off the field as spectators were throwing bottles onto the pitch.